zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 going.
 Leona is looking for her checked baggage.
 Sh e says, “I thought I gave you my carry-on too.”
 The driver says, “You did, ma’am,  and it’s right here.”

 Leona says, “Oh, good.
 When can I expect my trunk t o arrive?”
-A “trunk” (trunk) here refers to a large box that has hard sides on i t and a top that is used for transporting a large amount of books, clothing, or other items for travel.
+A “trunk” (trunk) here refers to a large box that has hard sides on it and a top that is used for transporting a large amount of books, clothing, or other items for travel.
 Trunks, or “travel trunks,” aren’t very popular anymore.
 Yo u usually will see them in movies – old movies – about people who are travelin g either by ship or by plane.
 They’re not very easy or convenient to move around.

 People have trunks in their homes, however, to stor e things, especially clothing that they’re not wearing currently.
 My mother used to keep all of the winter clothing in trunks in our attic, in the very top pa rt of our house, so that it wouldn’t take up space in the rooms.
 She would then, of cour se, take it down and bring the clothing to us when the weather got cold – whic h unfortunately in Minnesota was often.